Get the kids off the couch and into the wild with these great survival skills

 Teaching fire making skills to children is just a basic survival skill for kids, but it is one that can also be improved upon as they get older and more experienced, and they can learn so many various ways of making a fire to broaden that experience.

 Once upon a time, we used to be completely self-sufficient.
-Collecting berries, mushrooms and other wild food used to be part of everyday life.
+Collecting berries, mushrooms, and other wild food used to be part of everyday life.
 This is less the case now, more than ever before, as the convenience of supermarkets and fast food grows and the diminishing knowledge among the general population makes wild food inaccessible, and to many people, just plain ‘yucky’.

 There is no excuse for this as there is a great variety of delicious wild food out there, and at a time when the cost of living is increasing dramatically why not save a bit of cash and try some wild food instead.

-While teaching your kids about food that they can already find in the wilderness is a great way to peak their interest in the outdoors, also teaching them basic gardening skills when they are at an early age is a great way to introduce them to a more self-sufficient and healthy future.
+While teaching your kids about food that they can already find in the wilderness is a great way to pique their interest in the outdoors, also teaching them basic gardening skills when they are at an early age is a great way to introduce them to a more self-sufficient and healthy future.

 This image below is the collection of edible mushrooms my children and I were able to pick just on a short hike outdoors.